-Proceeding from a solid foundation in literary history and theory, Mainz University’s master’s programme in English Literature and Culture offers the perfect mixture of core modules on mainstream literary topics and ample opportunity for students to develop and follow their own interests.
-It builds upon the BA programme in English Literature and Culture at Mainz University but also welcomes applicants from English Literature programmes elsewhere in Germany, Europe, and other parts of the world.
+Proceeding from a solid foundation in literary history and theory, Mainz University’s master’s program in English Literature and Culture offers the perfect mixture of core modules on mainstream literary topics and ample opportunity for students to develop and follow their own interests.
+It builds upon the BA program in English Literature and Culture at Mainz University but also welcomes applicants from English Literature programs elsewhere in Germany, Europe, and other parts of the world.

 The MA in English Literature and Culture consists of several modules:

 - Module 1: Methodology

 - Module 7: Research Workshop

 Master’s and continuing education programs require an initial university degree.
 They can therefore not be chosen by a freshman.
 So-called consecutive Master’s programs build on the content of a previous Bachelor’s degree, i.e. they enhance the knowledge acquired or offer the opportunity to learn additional skills in another discipline.
 For example, after obtaining a Bachelor’s degree in Physics, one can choose to pursue a corresponding Master’s degree in Physics to acquire deeper knowledge and especially a research-orientated perspective in the discipline.
 One must, for instance, choose to pursue a Master’s degree in Journalism to acquire specialist and professional skills for journalistic work (e.g. science journalism).
 A consecutive Master’s program, together with an appropriate Bachelor’s program, is classed as a basic course of studies.
 For this reason, a consecutive Master’s program is eligible for BAföG funding.
 The standard period of study is 4 semesters at the most.
 In addition to a university degree, continuing education programs require the relevant professional experience of at least one year.
 The length varies between 1-4 semesters, depending on the courses offered.